ci-group/student_guide_revolve2/README.md

-# student_guide_revolve
-The Student Guide to Revolve
+# The Student Guide to Revolve